 From Data to Design: The 2nd Workshop on the Challenges and Opportunities for Qualitative Data Research Methods in HCI

-This workshop aims to bring together researchers from the HCI community who are interested in using qualitative research methods to inform design decisions and wish to explore different ways of structuring research output in order to make it accessible and usable by other researchers and designers.
+This workshop aims to bring together researchers from the HCI community who have adapted qualitative research methods to inform design decisions.

-In the first part of the workshop, participants will have the opportunity to share case studies in which they used different approaches to analyse qualitative data that has implications for design and, in particular, how they adopted (and adapted) existing qualitative data analysis approaches to support them in moving from data to design.
-These may include methods such as thematic analysis, grounded theory, activity theory, ethnography, discourse analysis, or any adaptation of such.
+In the first part of the workshop, participants will have the opportunity to share case studies in which they used different approaches to analyse qualitative data that has implications for design and, in particular, how they adapted existing qualitative data analysis approaches to support them in moving from data to design.
+In particular, this workshop will focus on adaptations of Thematic Analysis, Grounded Theory and Activity Theory.

 Co Chair: Chris Porter, email@example.com